duartefdias/2D-Zombie-Game/README.md

 ## Try the game

+Requirements:
+- [X] Linux terminal
+- [X] A Mouse

+Using a laptop's touchpad doesn't allow you to move and shot at the same time.

-To try the game download this repo, cd into it and run it:
+To try the game [download](https://github.com/DuarteDx/2D-Zombie-Game/archive/master.zip) this repository, cd into it and run it:

     cd 2D-Zombie-Game
     ./ZombieGame.exe